Lori Lethin

 Lori Ann Lethin (born August 4, 1955) is an American retired actress, known for her appearances on television and in several horror films in the 1980s.

-Biography
+Early life

 Lethin was born August 4, 1955 in Los Angeles to Paul Lethin.

+Career

 She made her feature debut in the slasher film The Prey, filmed around 1980 but released in 1983.
 She subsequently had a lead role in Bloody Birthday (1981) opposite Susan Strasberg, about a group of children who begin committing murders.
-On July 19, 1981, Lethin married actor Loring Pickering in Catalina Island.

 Lethin starred as Charlene Matlock in the 1986 Matlock pilot film, Diary of a Perfect Murder.
 She was replaced by Linda Purl in the subsequent series.
 She later starred in the comedy horror film Return to Horror High (1987), playing multiple roles.
 Lethin had a minor role in Jonathan Kaplan's 1999 drama Brokedown Palace, playing the mother of Kate Beckinsale's character.

+Personal life

+On July 19, 1981, Lethin married actor Loring Pickering in Catalina Island.